allietir/Senior_Project/readme.md

 can be used, or at least tried.

 At any time the user can save the game or load a valid game file.

+## How to install the game
+Note: This game was made to run on OSU's servers.
+There is no guarantee that it will run perfectly in other environments.
+### Log onto the school flip server
+-  Ensure your flip terminal window size is at least 100 columns.
+- Upload zip FeelingRoomy.zip
+- Unzip the files
+- Run `make`
+- Run ./main

+To clean .o's, `make clean`